JOEYLEE1121/CMM/README.md

 # CMM

 This is a cloud instance, currently deployed onto Heroku.
 It has an endpoint which accepts incoming POST requests from Trading View alerts.
-It then log these alerts onto a Google Sheet via a Google Script web app instance, as well as sending webhook messages to Discord's API to send bot messages to corresponding channels.
+It then log these alerts onto a Google Sheet, as well as sending webhook messages to Discord's API to send bot messages to corresponding channels.
 Additionally, it sends trade orders to Alpaca's paper trading API.

 ## Development